-The GED Test measures high school level skills and knowledge and offers you a powerful second chance at attending college or pursuing a career.
+The HiSET Test measures high school level skills and knowledge in addition to College and Career Readiness which offers you a powerful second chance at attending college or successfully pursuing a career.
 It can be the best thing you do for yourself - and your family.
-The GED contains five subject tests that certify you have mastered high school level academic skills.
+The HiSET contains four subject tests in five areas that certify you have mastered high school level academic skills while also ready for college or embarking on a career.
 They are:

-GED Reading Test - (65 minutes) 40 multiple choice questions covering fiction, nonfiction and various literary texts.
+Language Arts Reading Test - (65 minutes) 40 multiple choice questions measuring your ability to understand, interpret and analyze a broad range of literary and informational texts.

-GED Social Studies Test - (70 minutes) 50 questions covering U.S. and World History, Government & Civics, Geography and Economics.
+Social Studies Test - (70 minutes) 50 multiple choice questions covering history, political science, psychology, sociology, anthropology, geography and economics.

 "I really enjoy the class, it's harder than I thought.
 I like the fact that if you don't understand something, the teacher will go over it until you get it.
 We all work together and help one another.
 My goal is to go on to college."
 Marlena